wchen258/starter-hugo-academic/content/publication/tpaw0v/index.md

 ---
-title: "Low-overhead Online Assessment of Timely Progress as a System Commodity"
+title: "Low-overhead Online Assessment of Timely Progress as a System Commodity (Best Presentation Award and Outstanding Paper Award)"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
 - admin
-- Ivan Izhibirdeev
+- Ivan Izhbirdeev
 - Denis Hoornaert
 - Shahin Roozkhosh
 - Patrick Carpanedo